-The statistics minor is designed to equip students with the analytical tools and capacities to interact with real-world data in a research environment while also accommodating students who seek a more theoretical foundation in the field.
-It is designed to pair with majors in which data plays a central role.
-This minor equips students with the fundamental skills necessary to understand not only how to display and analyze data, but how to design studies and experiments and collect data.
+The statistics major is designed to equip students with the analytical tools and capacities to interact with real-world data in a research environment while also accommodating students who seek a more theoretical foundation in the field.
+It is designed to pair with fields of study in which data plays a central role.
+This major equips students with the fundamental skills necessary to understand not only how to display and analyze data, but how to design studies and experiments and collect data.

 Requirements for the Minor in Statistics

-The point scale for retention of the minor applies to all courses in the minor.
-No requirement for the minor may be taken satisfactory/unsatisfactory.
+The point scale for retention of the minors applies to all courses in the minors.
+No requirement for the minors may be taken satisfactory/unsatisfactory.